monarch-initiative/SvAnna/docs/setup.rst

 Optional parameters
 ~~~~~~~~~~~~~~~~~~~

 The optional parameters do not necessarily need to be touched unless you know what you're doing.
+We will provide the
+details later.

 ..
 TODO - describe the optional parameters.